winitzki/scall/tutorial/programming_dhall.md

 ```

 Only functors can be foldable or traversable.
-So, we will assume that a `Functor F` typeclass evidence is always available for foldable and traversable functors.

 Because `Foldable` typeclass evidence can be derived from `Traversable`, it is sufficient to focus on traversable functors.
 The next sections will show some constructions for traversable functors.

 ### Constant functors and the identity functor

-Constant functors are traversable in a trivial way: they carry no data (of a parameterized type), and so the return value of type `L (F a)` is just an empty effect of `L`.
+Constant functors are traversable in a trivial way: they carry no data (of a parameterized type), and   the return value of type `L (F a)` is just an empty effect of `L`.

 ```dhall
 let traversableConst